Home » Why Do Hamsters Stand on Their Back Legs?

 However, some hamsters will walk on their back legs to reach something higher, like a treat hanging from a ka-bob or a new toy that’s difficult to get to.

-If your hamster seems well, this is likely a learned behavior and not due to a health condition.
+If the hamster seems well, this is likely a learned behavior, not a health condition.

 Why Is My Hamster Dragging Its Back Legs?

-Hamsters routinely stand on their back legs – so much so that you’ll notice your hamster standing this way several times while you observe it between dusk and dawn.
+Hamsters routinely stand on their back legs – so much so that you’ll notice the hamster standing this way several times while you observe it between dusk and dawn.

-So, if your hamster begins dragging its back legs and can’t stand up on them, something’s wrong.
-Several health conditions are to blame, such as:
+So, if the hamster begins dragging its back legs and can’t stand up on them, something’s wrong.
+Several health conditions are to blame, including the following:

 • Body weakness due to heart disease, pneumonia, and renal disease.

-Many of these health issues cause body weakness, contributing to hind leg malfunction.
-As a result, your hamster will drag its legs behind its body rather than standing on them.
+Many health issues cause body weakness, contributing to hind leg malfunction.
+Consequently, the hamster will drag its legs behind its body rather than stand on them.